New Silk Roads - Asia Bazdyrieva and Solveig Suess - The Future Forecast

 Measuring Progress

-The UN Environment and Development Programs have partnered with DBAR to provide high-frequency satellite data supporting disaster risk reduction in zones such as the Pacific, along with funding projects related to issues of air and water quality degradation in Africa.
-With the UN benefiting from Chinese state funding, the implementation of projects in Nairobi, Cape Town, and Addis Ababa include installing water and air sampling instruments, standardizing data acquisition and interpretation methods, and dispatching trained personnel to teach, read, and record them.
-Digital records taken in rapidly growing cities in Africa are sought by the Chinese state with the intent to use their datasets to inform better planning of cities which have grown just as explosively inside China.
+The UN Environment and Development Programs have partnered with DBAR to provide high-frequency satellite data to support disaster risk reduction in zones such as the Pacific, and have also received funding for projects related to issues of air and water quality degradation in Africa.
+With the UN benefiting from Chinese state funding, projects in Nairobi, Cape Town, and Addis Ababa have been implemented that include installing water and air sampling instruments, standardizing data acquisition and interpretation methods, and dispatching trained personnel to teach, read, and record data.
+Digital records taken in rapidly growing cities in Africa are sought by the Chinese state with the intention of using these datasets to inform better planning of cities, which have grown just as explosively inside China.
 Failure to evaluate the environmental impacts of large-scale infrastructure projects like Eastern Economic Corridor in Thailand has also nudged local governments to seek further cooperation with DBAR.16

-Despite dominant rhetorics, prior to being used within scientific research, the datasets accrued from DBAR’s distributed sensing technologies are first instrumentalized by the private sector.17 Clients here range from insurance companies to real estate developers, and those constructing projects such as ports, railways, or economic corridors.
+Prior to being used within scientific research, the datasets accrued from DBAR’s distributed sensing technologies are first instrumentalized by the private sector.17 Clients here range from insurance companies to real estate developers, as well as those constructing projects such as ports, railways, or economic corridors.
 With the underlying claim that further ecological certainty will be possible from the harvest and interpretation of datasets from atmospheric particles, “big data” becomes a mode of sociopolitical and economic ordering.
-These migrating modes of governance are trained along “mining of implicit and non-obvious patterns, rules, and knowledge behind big data” made possible with financial promises and more practically through to standardization of scientific protocols.18 Numbers here hold more value the longer the duration of “controlled” figures have been accumulated, with the trustworthiness of nation-states granted through the reliability of datasets.
-Translating these datasets into possibility curves, statistical future projections, and graduated maps, environmental risks are spoken into the vocabulary of GDP, political negotiations, and urban management.
+These migrating modes of governance are trained along “mining of implicit and non-obvious patterns, rules, and knowledge behind big data,” made possible through financial promises and more practically through the standardization of scientific protocols.18 Numbers here hold more value the longer the duration of “controlled” figures have been accumulated, with the trustworthiness of nation-states granted through the reliability of datasets.
+Translating these datasets into possibility curves, statistical future projections, and graduated maps, environmental risks are translated into the vocabulary of GDP, political negotiations, and urban management.

-With Earth Observation data annexed to capital, techniques of measurement are inseparable from infrastructures of governance, where interpretations of how the earth is changing are feeding back into political modeling across the Belt and Road.
-The current DBAR project pushes forth the functioning of “a digital nervous system of the globe, actively informing about events happening on (or close to) the Earth’s surface by connecting to sensor networks and situation-aware systems,” with “interoperable models and types of management and governance” to come.19 Dealing with massive amounts of Earth observation data, which requires constant maintenance of transferring, storing, processing and sharing geospatial data, being stressed throughout DBAR’s conferences and activities was developing and educating both a theory and method for interpreting Big Earth Data.
-It is here where power to make value and power over knowledge collude on unprecedented scales.20 With “data-poor” countries framed as new markets ripe with untapped data resources, development potential is seen not only through financial instruments but also by way of computational infrastructures, where the ownership of and control over hardware and software grants disproportionate governability.
+With Earth Observation data annexed to capital, techniques of measurement are inseparable from infrastructures of governance, in which interpretations of how the earth is changing are feeding back into political modeling across the Belt and Road.
+The current DBAR project pushes forth “a digital nervous system of the globe, actively informing about events happening on (or close to) the Earth’s surface by connecting to sensor networks and situation-aware systems,” with “interoperable models and types of management and governance” to come.19 As they are dealing with massive amounts of Earth observation data, which requires the constant maintenance of transferring, storing, processing, and sharing of geospatial data, what was stressed throughout DBAR’s conferences and activities was the importance of developing both a theory and a method for interpreting Big Earth Data.
+It is here that power to make value and power over knowledge collude on unprecedented scales.20 With “data-poor” countries framed as new markets ripe with untapped data resources, development potential is seen not only through financial instruments but also by way of computational infrastructures, where the ownership of and control over hardware and software grants disproportionate governability.

 3rd Digital Belt and Road conference Tengchong.